 The phonics screening check is an assessment completed in the summer term to confirm whether individual children have learnt phonic decoding to an appropriate standard.
 That is, children can recognise the sounds that individual letters / combinations of letters make in words and can blend them together to read new words they see or hear.
 The check is for all Year 1 pupils and children in Year 2 who previously did not meet the standard of the check in Year 1.
 Results of this check are shared with parents at the end of an academic year.

 In the spring/summer terms of your child’s final year at the infant school (Year 2), the children are assessed by their class teacher in speaking and listening, reading, writing, mathematics and science.
-Currently, Standard Assessment Tasks (SATs) and tests are used to inform these teacher assessments, however, there is due to be a new assessment system from September 2016.
 Prior to the assessments taking place, parents are invited into school to discuss the procedures with the Year 2 teachers.
 Individual standards achieved are included in the children’s annual reports.
 Below is a summary of the school’s results compared to national results.

 Percentage at each level